SIR Epidemics on Evolving Erd\H{o}s-R\'enyi Graphs: Introduction

 \subsection{Main results}

 We start from some terminologies and definitions.
-The term \emph{final epidemic size}, denoted by $T^{(n)}$ when the graph has size $n$, refers to the total number of individuals that have ever been infected.
+The term \emph{final epidemic size}, denoted by $\Lambda^{(n)}=\Lambda^{(n)}(\alpha,\lambda,\gamma,\mu,\omega)$, when the graph has size $n$, refers to the total number of individuals that have ever been infected.
 For SIR epidemics it is the number of vertices that are eventually removed.
-We say an \emph{outbreak} occurs if the epidemic infects more than $\ep n$ individuals ($n$ is the size of the total population) for some $\ep>0$ independent of $n$, i.e., $T^{(n)}\geq \ep n$.
-The critical infection rate $\lambda_c$ is the smallest infection rate such that an outbreak occurs with probability bounded away from 0 as $n\to\infty$.
+We say a \emph{major outbreak} occurs if the epidemic infects more than $\ep n$ individuals ($n$ is the size of the total population) for some $\ep>0$ independent of $n$, i.e., $\Lambda^{(n)}\geq \ep n$.
+The critical infection rate $\lambda_c$ is the smallest infection rate such that a major outbreak occurs with probability bounded away from 0 as $n\to\infty$.
 Mathematically,

 The phase transition for the final epidemic size is said to be continuous if for any $\ep>0$,

 If \eqref{defconti} fails for some $\ep_0>0$, then the phase transition is said to be discontinuous.

 As mentioned in the beginning of this paper, the SIR-$\omega$ model has four parameters: $\gamma$ representing the recovery rate, $\lambda$ the infection rate, $\omega$ the rate of dropping or rewiring and $\alpha$ the probability of rewiring.
 We focus on the \ER($n$,$\mu/n$) graph, which is a random graph on $n$ vertices where each pair gets connected with probability $\mu/n$.